I kicked off the year with a new commitment: to fill out a night journal each evening when I get into bed.

 As I said, the best thing about waking up in the morning is having a new dawn, a chance to make today a better day than yesterday.

-It is a chance to be more positive, happier, more considerate, and generally better.
+It is a chance to be more happier, more considerate, and more positive.

 So instead of storing and suppressing all of these thoughts and feelings inside your mind while trying to go to sleep, you can write them down.

 You don't need to fill out the journal in bed, but that is what I do.
-I then read for 10 minutes and by then I'm feeling sleepy.
+I then read until I feel sleepy, which is usually after about 10-15 minutes.

 You can fill yours out on the sofa or wherever you are in the house.